heroiclabs/nakama-docs/docs/runtime-code-typescript-setup.md

     "outFile": "./build/index.js",
     ```

+!!! note "Note"
+    See [TypeScript Bundling with Rollup](runtime-code-rollup-ts.md) for an example not relying on the TypeScript complier, enabling to bundle other node modules with your TypeScript code for Nakama.

 4. Add the Nakama runtime types as a dependency to the project and configure the compiler to find the types.

     ``` shell